 Starting in 1983, the Saleen brand was established by Steve Saleen who was a former professional Formula Atlantic race car driver.
-The First Mustang Saleen was produced in 1984 with only having 3 cars on the first production run.
+The First Ford Mustang Saleen was produced in 1984 with only having 3 cars on the first production run.
 Saleen’s main focus was improving on chassis, suspension, and braking upgrades which deemed Carroll Shelby calling it making “a racehorse out of a mule.”

 Having only 3 cars on the first production run in 1984, they included a white hatch, copper glow hatch, and black hatch.
 Just over 200 were produced in 1986 with increases of production to 700 by 1988 and 900 by 1989.
 Some notable Fox Body Saleens were the Saleen SC and SSC.

 For the company’s 15th anniversary, the SA15 came about in 1998 and they all came with superchargers and yellow paint with black stripes and white accents.
-With the SA20, this was released in 2003 and they were all white convertibles.
+The SA20 New Edge Saleen was released in 2003 and they were all white convertibles.
 This was in celebration of 2 decades of Saleen’s collaboration with Ford.
 Only ten of these vehicles were released and those willing to pay the high premium for this model also got a free trip to Saleen’s 7th annual car show with a chance to meet Steve Saleen himself.

 Another key Mustang with this year range was the SMS 25A.
 This marked the first time that Saleen designed and built a Mustang from the ground up instead of using Ford’s initial design.
 Lastly, the SMS 302 was an idea from Steve Saleen himself and the design took a base 2011 Mustang GT and added many modifications including increased HP, torque, specific Saleen-style exterior components, improved suspension, and a full interior makeover.
 All this made the starting price of this Mustang at $54,990.

 The most iconic changes to the current model Mustang are the White, Yellow, and Black Label options.
 Each year comes with these options and they each have something to give.
 The White Label is naturally aspirated, Yellow Label is supercharged, and the Black Label has the twin-screw supercharger.

 Saleen continues to be one of the main third-party manufacturers for modified high-performance Mustangs.
-These limited-edition vehicles will continue to be highly sought after collections for years and years to come.
+These limited-edition vehicles will continue to be highly sought-after collections for years and years to come.